RiseGaming/Takistan-Life-Rules/README.md

 ### Kill/Arrest

-1. May only kill Civilians, without a roleplay justification, in self-defense.
+1. May only kill Civilians in self-defense, and no other roleplay justification is valid.

 ### OSF